leethomason/alteraorbis/README.txt

 3. There is NO save game compatibility.
 Be sure to delete old games.
 4. If your avatar gets killed, ctrl-click will create a new one.
 (You can create a bunch if you wish).
 5. “Fast Mode" doesn't work very well.
 This will probably get removed.
+6. There are some rendering bugs (edge noise, stretching) in the voxel renderer that will get cleaned up soon.

 Getting Started
 ---------------